 (c) The biennial report under this section shall include at least each of the following:

 (1) The retail sales, in kWh, of electricity in Vermont during the two preceding calendar years.
 The report shall include the statewide total and the total sold by each retail electricity provider.

-(2) Commencing with the report to be filed in 2019, each retail electricity provider's required amount of renewable energy during the two preceding calendar years for each category of the RES as set forth in section 8005 of this title.
+(2) Commencing with the report to be filed in 2019, each retail electricity provider’s required amount of renewable energy during the two preceding years using the most recent available data for each category of the RES as set forth in section 8005 of this title.

 (3) For the two preceding calendar years, the amounts of renewable energy and tradeable renewable energy credits eligible to satisfy the requirements of sections 8004 and 8005 of this title actually owned by the Vermont retail electricity providers, expressed as a percentage of retail kWh sales.
 The report shall include the statewide total and the total owned by each retail electricity provider for each of these amounts and shall discuss the progress of each provider toward achieving each of the categories set forth in section 8005 of this title.
 The report shall summarize the energy transformation projects undertaken pursuant to section 8005 of this title, their costs and benefits, their claimed avoided fossil fuel consumption and greenhouse gas emissions, and, if applicable, claimed energy savings.